 Basic setup for running Django with Docker

-Hello everyone! (`・ω・´)ゞToday I will show you the easiest way to set up a Django development environment using Docker.
+Hello everyone! (`・ω・´)ゞ Today, I'll show you the easiest way to set up a Django development environment using Docker.
+Many technical blog posts about Dockerizing Django that you find online aren't specifically tailored for development and often include configurations that are overkill for a development setup.

 1. Create a Django project